-Welcome to OrigaMIT, MIT's origami club, which exists to promote, practice, and teach origami folding, analysis, and design.
+Welcome to OrigaMIT, MIT's origami club.
+We seek to promote, practice, and teach origami folding, analysis, and design.

 Support Us!